-We aim to gain a better understanding of the complex wound infection MICRO-ENVIRONMENT, and enable composite, precision-based and personalized therapeutic approaches.
+We aim to gain a better understanding of the wound infection MICRO-ENVIRONMENT, and enable composite, precision-based and personalized therapeutic approaches.

 key aspects of our research approach